ronp001/hygen-create/README.md

 $ hygen-create generate  # this creates the generator _templates/mygen

 # run the generator
-# The result: the generator will create the dir './hi' and then create ./hi/file1
+# The result: the resulting generator will create the dir './hi' and then create ./hi/file1
 $ hygen mygen new --name hi

 Loaded templates: _templates